Helperbird/website/src/pages/help/how-to-change-my-email.md

 ---
 new: false
-header: true
 layout: templates/new/help/post.html
-title: How to change the email on my Helperbird account
+title: How to update the email on my Helperbird account
-description: Learn how to change the email in your Helperbird account.
+description: Follow this step-by-step guide to easily change the email address associated with your Helperbird account.
+From login to verification, we've got you covered.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-youtubeId: PfILiWebkuc
-cardTitle: Change my email
-featureDescription: Learn how to change the email in your Helperbird account.
+url: help/how-to-change-my-email/
+name: "Helperbird Staff "
 tags: guideAccounts
-url: help/how-to-change-my-email/
+img: assets/images2/uploads/add-a-heading.png
+cardTitle: Update Email
+featureDescription: Follow this step-by-step guide to easily change the email address associated with your Helperbird account.
+From login to verification, we've got you covered.
 redirect_from: /support/how-to-change-my-email/
+header: true
+date: 2023-09-10T22:13:27.697Z
+youtubeId: PfILiWebkuc
 ---